metablaster/WindowsFirewallRuleset/README.md

 What ever your plan or setup is, you will surely want to perform additional work such as customizing rules, or adding new rules for programs not yet covered by this firewall.

-Rules are loaded into local group policy, follow steps below to open local group policy.
+Rules are loaded into local group policy, if during firewall setup you accepted creating shortcut to personalized firewall management console you can run the schortcut, otherwise follow steps below to open local group policy.

 1. Press Windows key and type: `secpol.msc`
 2. Right click on `secpol.msc` and click `Run as administrator`